 This is the vision statement for Robert Fitts and Outreach Fellowship International.
-I thought it helped to more clearly define what "church" really is.
+I thought it helped to more clearly define what "what is a home church."

 We affirm the church in all of its historical expressions, but we believe that a redefinition of church is necessary for our day.

 We affirm the concept of being the church in small transformational communities rather than going to church.
 We call this "House Church", "Simple Church", or "Organic Church."

 We affirm participatory gatherings rather than spectator gatherings; everyone has a contribution to make as the Body of Christ ministers to itself in love.
 (1 Cor.
 14:26).

 We affirm that each person is a minister; that House Church allows for the best expression of the "one-another" admonitions that we find in the New Testament.
 The meetings are not sermon centered.

 We affirm the calling to make disciples.
 (Matt.
 28:19-20) A church is a group of disciples using their gifts to minister to one another and to reach out and give the gospel to others.

 We affirm that the distinction between clergy and laity has hindered church growth because the laity has relied on the clergy to do the work of the ministry.

 We affirm the equipping and releasing of all believers to do the work of the ministry.
 (Eph 4:11-13)